BoboTiG/python-mss/docs/source/examples.rst

 Callback
 --------

-Screen shot of the monitor 1 with a callback:
+Screenshot of the monitor 1 with a callback:

 .. literalinclude:: examples/callback.py
     :lines: 8-